GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, MI 48104
 {: .address}

-Very small venue, but extremely convenient to the workshop location, and a favorite among attendees in past years. [`Discount details`](https://gptp-workshops.slack.com/files/U0U5V2QJ0/F9HEM7FE3/2018_Lodging_details)
+Very small venue, but extremely convenient to the workshop location, and a favorite among attendees in past years.

 ### [The Ann Arbor RegentHotel & Suites](https://annarborregent.com)